aosabook/500lines/pedometer/chapter.md

 end
 ~~~~~~~

-Where our `Processor` class did all of the work of the input data formatting and processing, our `Analyzer` class does the work of analyzing the processed data.

-The first thing we do in our `Analyzer` class is pull in our `Processor`, `Trial`, and `User` classes.
-Then, we define a `THRESHOLD` constant.
+The first thing we do in our `Analyzer` class is define a `THRESHOLD` constant.
 For the purposes of this discussion, let's assume we've analyzed numerous diverse data sets and determined a threshold value that accommodated the largest number of those data sets.
 The threshold can eventually become dynamic and vary with different users, based on the calculated versus actual steps they've taken.
 A learning algorithm, if you will.

-Our `Analyzer`'s initializer take a mandatory `Processor` instance because we necessarily need a data set to work with because, well, otherwise we have nothing to analyze.
-The initializer also optionally takes a `User` and `Trial` instance.
+Our `Analyzer`'s initializer take a mandatory `Processor` instance because we necessarily need a data set to work with, and optionally takes a `User` and `Trial` instance.
 Note that the default values for the `user` and `trial` parameters is a new instance of each.
 Remember how those classes both had default values and could handle zero input parameters?
 That functionality comes in handy here.
-The initializer raises exceptions if classes other than those expected are passed in, since we can't work with incorrect class types.
-Following that, it sets the instance variables `@processor`, `@user`, and `@trial` to the passed in parameters.
+The initializer raises exceptions if classes other than those expected are passed in, and sets the instance variables `@processor`, `@user`, and `@trial` to the passed in parameters.

 Aside from the initializer, the only other public method in `Analyzer` is `measure`, which calls `measure_steps`, `measure_distance`, and `measure_time`, in that order.
 All three methods are kept private so that an outside class can't call them out of order.
 Let's take a look at each.

 ### measure_steps

 Finally!
 The step counting portion of our step counting app.
 The first thing we do in `measure_steps` is initialize two variables:

-* `@steps` is used to count the number of steps, and is, naturally, initialized to 0 before we begin counting.
+* `@steps` is used to count the number of steps.
-* `count_steps` is used for hysteresis to determine if we're allowed to count steps at a point in time, and is initialized to `true`.
+* `count_steps` is used for hysteresis to determine if we're allowed to count steps at a point in time.

-After initializing the variables, we iterate through each value in `@processor.filtered_data`.
-If the current value is greater than or equal to `THRESHOLD`, and the previous value was less than `THRESHOLD`, then we've crossed the threshold in the positive direction, and our `if` statement evaluates to true.
-Then, we check if we're allowed to count steps.
-The `unless` statement skips ahead to the next data point if `count_steps` is `false`.
-If we're allowed to count steps, we increment `@steps` by 1, and set `count_steps` to `false`.
-The next `if` statement sets `count_steps` to true when our time series has crossed the x-axis in the negative direction.
-Only then is `count_steps` reset back to `true`.
-This prevents us from counting steps two or more times for a single peak.
+We then iterate through `@processor.filtered_data`.
+If the current value is greater than or equal to `THRESHOLD`, and the previous value was less than `THRESHOLD`, then we've crossed the threshold in the positive direction, which could indicate a step.
+The `unless` statement skips ahead to the next data point if `count_steps` is `false`, indicating that we've already counted a step for that peak.
+If we haven't, we increment `@steps` by 1, and set `count_steps` to `false` to prevent any more steps from being counted for that peak.
+The next `if` statement sets `count_steps` to true once our time series has crossed the x-axis in the negative direction, and we're on to the next peak.

 There we have it, the step counting portion of our program!
 Our `Processor` class did a lot of work to clean up the time series and remove frequencies that would result in counting false steps, so our actual step counting implementation is not overly complex.

 It's worth noting that we store the entire time series for the walk in memory.
 Our trials are all short walks, so that's not currently a problem, but we'd like to eventually be able to analyze long walks with large amounts of data.
 We'd ideally want to stream data in, only storing very small portions of the time series in memory.
 Keeping this future direction in mind, we've put in the work to ensure that we only need the current data point we're analyzing and the data point before it.
 Additionally, we've implemented hysteresis using a boolean value, so we don't need to look backward in the time series to ensure we've crossed the x-axis at 0, avoiding having to store more than two data points in memory at a time.

 There's a fine balance between accounting for likely future iterations of the product, and over engineering a solution for every conceivable product direction under the sun.
-In this case, it's reasonable to assume that we'll have to handle longer walks in the near future, and the costs of accounting for that in step counting are fairly low, so we've decided to keep it in mind for our implementation.
+In this case, it's reasonable to assume that we'll have to handle longer walks in the near future, and the costs of accounting for that in step counting are fairly low, so we've decided to include it in our implementation.

 ### measure_distance